jamesHarradon/votingApp/README.md

 # Voting App

 An Online Voting Platform for Admin, Candidate and Voter users.
-Admin can create elections and add voters and candidates to them.
+Admin can create elections, add voters and candidates to them.
 They can also edit users and manifestos if needed.
+Candidates can create and edit their manifestos as well as see election and voter data.
+Voters can view their elections, view candidate data and place a vote.
-Currently only in development - When admin adds a voter or candidate, an email is sent a test mailtrap account with login data for users.
+(Currently only in development - When admin adds a voter or candidate, an email is currently sent to my mailtrap account with login data.
 An email is also sent to confirm a voters vote.
-This feature is in progress and will be added to production.
+This feature is in progress and will be added to production.)
-Candidates can create and edit their manifestos as well as see election and voter data.
-Voters can view their elections, view candidates data and place a vote.

 See it live at [https://jims-voting-app.netlify.app/](https://jims-voting-app.netlify.app/)

 The client was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), using the [Redux](https://redux.js.org/) and [Redux Toolkit](https://redux-toolkit.js.org/) template, utilising RTK Query.